matheus1760/JSPong/README.md

 The classic **pong** game made in JS and p5js library.

-To play against a pseudo-AI, follow the link.
+To play against a pseudo-AI, use the w and s keys in the keyboard using the link.

 ## Game Link: